okkomakkonen/latex-macros/README.md

 - Improve and document the `\annotate` command for annotating equations.
 - Provide a `myletter.cls` class for writing letters
 - Provide a `beamer` style
+- Support other font sizes
+- Automatic longtitle if the title is too long